mcvine/acc/README.md

 # acc
 Accelerated mcvine engine

-Speedup various for different MCViNE applications.
+Speedup varies for different MCViNE applications.

 1000X speedup achieved for a simple virtual experiment with an isotropic spherical sample component.